The Fantastic Four: First Steps: Post-labor strikes and cast announcement

 Three weeks of rehearsals were held with the actors to work through the script with Shakman and Friedman to help define their relationships to one another and how they would exist in their 1960s retro-futuristic setting.
 Discussing these rehearsals, Pascal explained that it allowed the actors to approach the script "dramaturgically as you would a play" while Moss-Bachrach, who believed the script was not completed yet, said it allowed them to share research and consult with astronauts and scientists.
 At the end of June 2024, Feige said filming would begin at the end of July.
 A few days of pre-filming occurred before SDCC in late July, capturing footage of an astronaut preparation area, the Thing as a contestant on a dating game show titled Let's Make a Match, and a children's science show hosted by Reed titled Fantastic Science with Mister Fantastic.
+The Let's Make a Match scene was not included in the final cut of the film.
 At the convention, the film's new title was announced to be The Fantastic Four: First Steps.
 The subtitle references the film's ideas of optimism and space exploration, but Shakman said it also has additional meanings.
 This led to speculation about what those meanings could be.
 Also at SDCC, the main cast were revealed to be reprising their roles in the MCU crossover films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027), and Robert Downey Jr. was announced to be portraying Doctor Doom in those two films.
 Feige wanted Downey to return to the MCU, after he portrayed Tony Stark / Iron Man in the franchise from 2008 to 2019, and had discussed the actor taking on the role of Doom around a year before the SDCC announcement.
 Sneider reported that Doom would be introduced in a post-credits scene at the end of First Steps ahead of Downey's appearances in the Avengers films.
 Shakman said he knew about Downey's casting for a while before the announcement, but he later said Doctor Doom was "not a part of [his] film, and therefore not a part of [his] purview".
 Feige later added that the events of First Steps would lead directly into the story of Doomsday.